SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-make-a-video-of-a-responsive-website-as-it-appears-on-a-mobile-phone/rule.md

 ---
+seoDescription: "Learn how to create a video of a responsive website as it appears on a mobile phone using Chrome's Device Mode and Mobile Emulation."
 type: rule
 archivedreason: Irrelevant - Follow https://developer.chrome.com/docs/devtools/device-mode/ to get a responsive view on a browser
 title: Do you know how to make a video of a responsive website as it appears on a mobile phone?